An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Preliminaries

-A more refined analysis reveals that some of the variables and constraints can be redundant.
-For example, if the different measures overlap in some of their support points, then $|S_0|$ and consequently the size of the linear program becomes smaller.
-The example in \cite{abm-16} was computable on a standard laptop, because all measures had the same small support, which had a dramatic effect in reducing $|S_0|$.
-In general, however, we cannot rule out a scaling of the size of the linear program for $S_0=S$ that is exponential in $N$ even if $|P_{\max}|$ is fixed, and a polynomial scaling in $|P_{\max}|$ even if $N$ is fixed.
-This highlights the potential benefit from performing an approximate computation where one reduces the size of $|S_0|$.
+A refined analysis reveals that some of the variables and constraints can be redundant.
+For example, if the measures overlap in some of their support points, then $|S_0|$ and consequently the size of the LP becomes smaller.
+In fact, LP (\ref{baryLP}) is always of polynomial size for data on a grid \citep{bs-18}.
+However, in general one cannot rule out a scaling of the size of the LP for $S_0=S$ that is exponential in $N$ even if $|P_{\max}|$ is fixed, and a polynomial scaling in $|P_{\max}|$ even if $N$ is fixed.
+The main reason why it was possible to compute an exact barycenter for the example in \cite{abm-16} with only $8$ measures of $9$ support points was the fact that all measures had the same small support, which had a dramatic effect in reducing $|S_0|$.
+This highlights the potential benefit from performing an approximate computation where one replaces $S$ by a smaller set $S_0$.